golddragon007/cloud9/README.md

 ## Instructions:

-Access AWS Cloud9 through THIS (Ireland) link: https://eu-west-1.console.aws.amazon.com/cloud9
+Access AWS Cloud9 through this (IRELAND) link: https://eu-west-1.console.aws.amazon.com/cloud9

-Create a new environment with the name of your AWS/ECAS/LDAP username and choose the EC2 t2.medium machine
+Create a new environment with the NAME of your AWS/ECAS/LDAP username and choose the EC2 t2.MEDIUM machine

 ## Init script: